The battle over the MacBook Pro battery life is over… guess who won?

 The new Apple MacBook Pro has finally joined its brethren in the realm of recommended laptops, following a protracted debate over its battery life.

-The influential Consumer Reports website has now awarded the 2016 model a ‘Recommended’ tag; deciding against it due to ‘wildly unpredictable’ battery expectancy.
+The influential Consumer Reports website has now awarded the 2016 model a ‘Recommended’ tag; after initially deciding against it due to what it deemed ‘wildly unpredictable’ battery expectancy.

-Apple fought back earlier this week claiming Consumer Reports test methodology, which involved turning off the cache in the Safari browser.
-That uncovered an easily fixable bug.
+Apple fought back earlier this week claiming Consumer Reports' test methodology, which involved turning off the cache in the Safari browser, had uncovered an easily fixable bug.

 After retesting the MacBook Pro with the updated software, CR declared all three models performed well, with up to 18.75 hours of charge.